winitzki/scall/tutorial/programming_dhall.md

 ### Functors and `fmap`

-In the jargon of the functional programming community, a **functor** is a type constructor `F` with an `fmap` function having the standard type signature and obeying the functor laws.
+In the jargon of the functional programming community, a **functor** is a type constructor `F` with an `fmap` method having the standard type signature and obeying the functor laws.

 Those type constructors are also called "covariant functors".
 For type constructors, "covariant" means "has a lawful `fmap` method".